6 weeks PROGRAM:

 Learn to be mindful

-In this six-weeks program yoga teacher Eleonora Ramsby Herrera guides you in the art of mindfulness meditation.
+In this six-weeks program yoga teacher Eleonora Ramsby Herrera guides you into to the art of mindfulness meditation.
 When practicing mindfulness meditation you assist your mind and body to find a well-needed break in everyday life.
 This, in turn, will help you to deal with stress more easily.

 Program overview and content